rickellis/ArchMatic/README.md

 ## Description
 I run XFCE desktop since it's fast and lightweight.
 I don't install a greeter, preferring to always boot into the terminal by default.
-That way, if there is ever a show-stopping problem with the GUI I can fix it without having to bood from an external drive.
+That way, if there is ever a show-stopping problem with the GUI I can fix it without having to boot from an external drive.

-I also install the LTS Kernel along side the rolling one and configure my bootloader to offer both as a choice during startup.
+I also install the LTS Kernel along side the rolling one, and configure my bootloader to offer both as a choice during startup.
 This enables me to switch kernels in the event of a problem with a new version.

 I set up my machines as development environments since that mostly what I do.
 To that end, I customize lots of things.
 For exmple, I set up Apache server to run as me, with he WebServer directory located in my home folder.